jamesqquick/Json-to-C2-Array/README.md

 ## **How to Use**

-Clone the Xamarin Forms samples with the following command.
+Clone the repository with the following command.

 ```$ git clone https://github.com/jamesqquick/Json-to-C2-Array.git ```